 University censure can be added to any of the other penalties listed above, except warning.
 Censure indicates the University's desire to underscore the seriousness of the violation and the absence of mitigating circumstances and to convey that seriousness in response to future authorized inquiries about the given individual's conduct.

 The following may accompany any of the preceding penalties:

 Campus Service.
-Campus service up to 10 hours per week may be added to disciplinary probation for a portion or duration of the probationary period.
+Campus service up to 10 hours per week may be added to disciplinary probation for a portion or duration of the probationary period, or following a warning.
 This penalty may be particularly appropriate in cases involving vandalism, disorderly conduct, and alcohol-related infractions.

 Access to Space, Resources, and Activities.
 When appropriate in cases involving behavioral misconduct between members of the community, restrictions may be placed on access to space and/or resources or on participation in activities so as to limit opportunities for contact among the parties.

 Educational Refresher Programs.
 In addition to any of the penalties listed above, a student may be required to participate in educational refresher programs appropriate to the infraction.

 In circumstances seriously affecting the health or well-being of any person, or where physical safety is seriously threatened, or where the ability of the University to carry out its essential operations is seriously threatened or impaired, the president or his or her representative, authorized by him or her, may summarily suspend, dismiss, or bar any person from the University.
 In all such cases, actions taken will be reviewed promptly, typically within one week, by the appropriate University authority.